rkeinti/Auto_Vehicle_Spindle_Forces_Calculation/README.md

 #### Methodology

-An attempt will be made using:
+An attempt is made using:
 - Linear Regression,
 - KNN Regression,
 - Decision Tree Regression,